JarlathMacS/guess-the-flag/README.md

 ### Possible future features

+- The site can relatively easily be scaled up, in increasing the number of flags which are presented to the visitors.
 - Randomisation of the 2 possible incorrect answer choices presented along with the correct answer choice.
 This would create a higher level of difficulty for the visitors.

 ## Testing